Location Clues

 Distance Display

 Shows the remaining distance to the target (e.g., "150m away").
-Useful for longer outdoor hunts.
+Useful for longer outdoor hunts where players need to gauge their progress.

 Best Practices